klauer/epics-sumo-mirror/doc/migration-examples.rst

-This chapter shows how to *migrate* your existing installation of support modules to sumo. sumo-scan can help you to create a first version of the dependency database.
+This chapter shows how to *migrate* your existing installation of support modules to sumo. sumo-scan can help you to create a first version of the :ref:`dependency database <reference-sumo-db-The-dependency-database>`.
 Alternatively you can create the dependency database from scratch.

 Set up the sumo directory
 +++++++++++++++++++++++++